 Clean Common Spaces Frequently with Household Cleaners

 Use household cleaners to clean and disinfect surfaces that you touched.
 Clean counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables every day.
 Also, clean any surfaces that may have blood, stool, or body fluids on them.
 Use a household cleaning spray or wipe, according to the label instructions.
 Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.

 Seek prompt medical attention if your illness is worsening (e.g., difficulty breathing).
 Before seeking care, call your health care provider and tell them that you have been diagnosed with COVID-19.
 Put on a face mask before you enter the facility.
 These steps will help the health care provider’s office to keep other people in the office or waiting room from getting infected or exposed.
 If you have a medical emergency and need to call 911, notify the dispatch personnel that you have COVID-19.
 If possible, put on a face mask before emergency medical services arrive.

 Discontinuing Home Isolation

-You should remain under home isolation precautions for 7 days after fever (100.0°F or greater) is gone and after your symptoms have significantly improved.
+You should remain under home isolation precautions for 7 days following the start of your symptoms and at least 3 days after your fever (100°F or greater) is gone without taking fever reducing medication and your respiratory symptoms have improved.
 You do not need to be cleared from home isolation by your doctor or local health department.
 However, if you have any questions about whether you can stop your home isolation, contact your primary care physician.
 Household contacts should follow precautions, quarantine and monitor themselves for signs and symptoms of COVID-19 for 14 days after you end your home isolation.